 An arrow flew past me, causing a feminine groan to yell out.
 A faint green glow appeared in the tree above us.
 A vine shot down.
 It wrapped around the man's neck, forcing him to let go of me.
-He clawed at the vine noose that was pulling him upward, but it didn’t help.
-The vine pulled him upward as he disappeared into the treetops.
+He clawed at the vine noose that was pulling him upward, but it didn't help.
+The vine lifted him off of his feet and he disappeared into the treetops.

 I stared up, but pain interrupted my shock.
 My arm throbbed.
 I touched it, feeling the seared flesh.
 I struggled to stand upright as I heard my mother's voice.